silverstripe/silverstripe-lessons-v4/__tutorials/Lesson-02.md

   static/
 ```

-Now we'll simply dump the all the contents of our static site (one-ring-rentals-static.zip) into the `static/` folder, preserving the file structure.
+Now we'll simply dump the all the contents of our static site ([one-ring-rentals-static.zip](https://github.com/silverstripe/silverstripe-lessons-v4/raw/c717b90dff1ee9cae02080ab6f2ddb6c612c1d3e/Lesson-02-begin/__assets/one-ring-rentals-static.zip)) into the `static/` folder, preserving the file structure.
 Since we've used relative paths for all the assets, having the site deep into the directory structure will not break anything.

 Let's test it out.
-Navigate your browser to `/static/default.html` off whatever hostname you're using (e.g. http://myproject.local/), and you should see our home page.
-Try the same thing for `home.html`.
+Navigate your browser to <http://localhost:8888/static/default.html>, and you should see our home page.
+Try the same thing for [home.html](http://localhost:8888/static/home.html).

 ### SS-izing